-Any termination of our licenses with Precigen, MD Anderson or the National Cancer Institute could result in the loss of significant rights and could harm our ability to develop and commercialize our product candidates.
+\Any termination of our licenses with PGEN, MD Anderson or the National Cancer Institute or our research and development agreements with MD Anderson could result in the loss of significant rights and could harm our ability to develop and commercialize our product candidates.

-We are dependent on patents, know-how, and proprietary technology that are licensed from others, particularly MD Anderson, Precigen and the National Cancer Institute, or the NCI.
-Any termination of these licenses could result in the loss of significant rights and could harm our ability to commercialize our product candidates.
+We are dependent on patents, know-how, and proprietary technology that are licensed from others, particularly MD Anderson, Precigen and the National Cancer Institute, or the NCI, as well as the contributions by MD Anderson under our research and development agreements.
+Any termination of these licenses or research and development agreements could result in the loss of significant rights and could harm our ability to commercialize our product candidates.
 Disputes may also arise between us and these licensors regarding intellectual property subject to a license agreement, including those relating to:

-- the scope of rights granted under the applicable license agreement and other interpretation-related issues; - whether and the extent to which our technology and processes, and the technology and processes of Precigen, MD Anderson, the NCI and our other licensors, infringe on intellectual property of the licensor that is not subject to the applicable license agreement; - our right to sublicense patent and other rights to third parties pursuant to our relationships with our licensors and partners; - whether we are complying with our diligence obligations with respect to the use of the licensed technology in relation to our development and commercialization of our potential products under the MD Anderson License, the License Agreement with Precigen and our patent license agreement with the NCI; and - the allocation of ownership of inventions and know-how resulting from the joint creation or use of intellectual property by our licensors and by us.
+- the scope of rights granted under the applicable license agreement and other interpretation-related issues; - whether and the extent to which our technology and processes, and the technology and processes of PGEN, MD Anderson, the NCI and our other licensors, infringe intellectual property of the licensor that is not subject to the applicable license agreement; - our right to sublicense patent and other rights to third parties pursuant to our relationships with our licensors and partners; - whether we are complying with our diligence obligations with respect to the use of the licensed technology in relation to our development and commercialization of our potential products under the MD Anderson License, the License Agreement with PGEN and our patent license agreement with the NCI; and - whether or not our partners are complying with all of their obligations to support our programs under licenses and research and development agreements; and - the allocation of ownership of inventions and know-how resulting from the joint creation or use of intellectual property by our licensors and by us.

-In addition, under our License Agreement, Precigen is obligated to provide certain transition services and transfer certain know-how to us.
-For example, Precigen was previously responsible for manufacturing the products used in our clinical programs and is now responsible for transferring the related know-how so that we can begin manufacturing products used in our clinical trials.
-There is no guarantee that Precigen will perform these activities to our satisfaction, if at all.
-If Precigen fails to perform these activities our ability to pursue our clinical programs may be adversely affected.
+In addition, under our License Agreement, PGEN is obligated to provide certain transition services and transfer certain know-how to us.
+For example, PGEN was previously responsible for manufacturing the products used in our clinical programs and is now responsible for transferring the related know-how so that we can begin manufacturing products used in our clinical trials.
+There is no guarantee that PGEN will perform these activities to our satisfaction, if at all.
+If PGEN fails to perform these activities our ability to pursue our clinical programs may be adversely affected.

-If disputes over intellectual property that we have licensed prevent or impair our ability to maintain our current licensing arrangements, particularly with MD Anderson, Precigen and the NCI, on acceptable terms, we may be unable to successfully develop and commercialize the affected potential products.
+If disputes over intellectual property that we have licensed prevent or impair our ability to maintain our current licensing arrangements, particularly with MD Anderson, PGEN and the NCI, on acceptable terms, we may be unable to successfully develop and commercialize the affected potential products.
 We are generally also subject to all of the same risks with respect to protection of intellectual property that we license as we are for intellectual property that we own.
 If we or our licensors fail to adequately protect this intellectual property, our ability to commercialize potential products under our applicable licenses could suffer.
 There is a substantial amount of litigation involving patents and other intellectual property rights in the biotechnology and pharmaceutical industries, as well as administrative proceedings for challenging patents, including interference, derivation, and reexamination proceedings before the United States Patent and Trademark Office, or USPTO, or oppositions and other comparable proceedings in foreign jurisdictions.
 Recently, due to changes in U.S. law referred to as patent reform, new procedures including inter partes review and post-grant review have been implemented, which adds uncertainty to the possibility of challenge to our or our licensors' patents in the future.